-At Verdant we practice being environmentally aware, which means that with everything we do we consider the impact it has on the environment.
-Often this isn't easy to follow through.
-But here are some things we do do.
+At Verdant we practice being environmentally aware, which means that with everything we do, we consider the impact it has on the environment.

-The biggest part of our job is finding materials for our home that tick many different boxes.
+The biggest part of our job is finding materials for your home that can tick many different environmental boxes.
 Is the soft furnishing fabric grown organically?
 Where does the organic fabric come from?
-How has it been follow site grown?
+How has it been go to site grown?
 Does the material derive from petro-chemicals?
 Does the material off-gas nasty chemicals?
-Will the wooden furniture last a long time?
+Will the furniture last a long time?
+How easily is it going to be to repair on the long term?
 Can you replace or replenish the virgin material within your lifetime?

-Not only do we try and provide you with materials for your home that is sustainable, we also run the studio as environmentally friendly as possible.
-Here's how we help.
+Not only do we try and provide you with materials for your home that are sustainable, we also run the studio as environmentally friendly as possible.
+Here's how we help:

 Our tea, coffee, sugar and hot chocolate are either fair-trade or organic and our milk is also organic.
-We use Ecostore dishwashing liquid and dishwash powder as well as wooden brushes.
+We use Ecostore dishwashing liquid and dishwash powder as well as wooden or bamboo brushes.

-We often prewash fabrics for use in cushions, to shrink them, so we use Ecostore or Earthwise laundry detergent for this, or nothing at all.
+We often prewash fabrics for use in cushions, to shrink the fabric, so we use Ecostore or Earthwise laundry detergent or soap nuts for this, or nothing at all.
 We always use the line outside to dry these fabrics.

 Where possible we choose electronic methods like emailing quotes and invoices rather than printing and posting.
-If printing is needed our printer ics set to print double sided on recycled paper, and any missprints are kept as scrap paper for notes.
-We also ask all suppliers to email invoices and statements where possible.
+If printing is needed our printer is set to print double sided on recycled paper, and any missprints are kept as scrap paper for notes.
+We also ask all suppliers to email invoices and statements wherever possible.

 Sometimes the packaging our product comes in is not the best.
-So it gets stashed in the basement and re-used when something needs to be posted or couriered, or if its past it best, it goes in the recycling bin.
+So it gets stashed in the basement and re-used when something needs to be posted or couriered, or if its past it best, it goes in the recycling bin, or soft plastic recycling.
 Traditionally curtains and blinds are packaged in non-reusable plastic bags.
-However, we do often use some organic cotton curtains bags.
-We just need to make more of them in different sizes.
+However, we regularly re-use these and also use organic cotton curtains bags.

 Draught Stops and Door Stops are made from scraps big enough to use, while anything smaller is used for fridge magnets and other small projects.
 All the natural fibres left over from stitching and cutting is sent to The Papermill in Whangarei to be shredded and used in recycled paper and cards!